notque/prometheus-testing/README.md

 ## Alerts

-There's already one alert predefined that fires every minute.
+There's already **one alert predefined** that fires every minute.
 Perfect for development.
+If you need more alerts, just add them to `prometheus/test.rules` and restart the containers with `docker-compose up`.

 Just edit `alertmanager/alertmanager.yml` to your needs and alerts will be send to you.
 Slack is already predefined, you just need to replace the `slack_api_url` with one of yours.